wessenstam/secretserver/module10/module10.rst

    .. figure:: images/lab-ss-004.png

 #.
-To test the subscription, edit a secret in the *IT – Server Team* folder by adding to the *notes* section "Test to trigger teh Event Subscription".
+To test the subscription, edit a secret in the *IT – Server Team* folder by adding to the *notes* section "Test to trigger the Event Subscription".
 #.
 The event will be visible in the **Notification** of the ss_admin user.
 Click **Inbox** in the navigation bar and select **Notification**.
 There you will see event.

    .. figure:: images/lab-ss-005.png